 A microchip is not a GPS, but it is positive proof of ownership if your pet is ever lost.

 Some owners are reluctant to microchip because they’re afraid it will hurt their pet.
 The microchip is about the size of a grain of rice.
 Implantation is quick, easy, and virtually painless (about the same as a vaccination).
 Of course, if your pet will be having general anesthesia for another purpose, such as a spay or a dental cleaning, we can place the microchip then, eliminating any discomfort at all.

 Making Microchips Count

-There are a few things that you can do to be proactive in making your pet’s microchip work.
+There are a few things that you can do to be proactive in making your pet’s microchip work and increase the chances of reuniting with your pet.
 Here are our tips:

 There is also a universal scanner that reads all pet microchip frequencies, and most veterinary hospitals and shelters have them.
 If your pet has a chip of a different frequency, it’s good to be aware of this so you can alert shelters in your area if your pet is lost.

 Although this all may sound complicated, it’s really relatively easy.
 At Rocklin Ranch Veterinary Hospital, we make this process even easier by making sure you pay no other fees after the microchip is placed.